How Long Will $1 Million Last In Retirement Calculator

 Example: A 60-year-old retiree starts withdrawing immediately from their $1 million portfolio, they would receive:

-The average monthly Social Security Income check-in in 2021 is $1,543 per person.
-In the tables below, we’ll use an annuity with a lifetime income rider coupled with SSI to give you a better idea of the income you could receive from $1,000,000 in savings.
-The data will be based on:
+The average monthly Social Security Income check-in in 2023 is $1,705 per person.
+In the tables below, we’ll use an annuity with a lifetime income rider coupled with SSI to better understand the income you could receive from $1,000,000 in savings.
+The data will be based on the following:

 - Deferred annuity with an income rider providing a monthly income for life.

 - The starting point will be age 62 since this is the earliest age to collect SSI.

 How To Retire On 1 Million Dollars Immediately

 The table below illustrates how much monthly income can be generated immediately with annuity payments and Social Security Income (SSI).